weareseeed/rswps-site/docs/migrating-from-v2-to-v3.md

 sidebar_position: 99
 ---

-Since we launch our v2 we have made some improvements and added new features, in order to be able to migrate from v2 to v3 you need to do some changes to your code.
+Since we launched our v2 we have made some improvements and added new features.
+To migrate from v2 to v3 you need to make some changes to your code.

 ```diff
 - import SquarePaymentsForm, { CreditCardInput } from 'react-square-web-payments-sdk'